asreview/asreview/docs/source/features/pre_screening.rst

 ------------

-After you have started a project, you are redirected to the project dashboard and you will first be asked to start the setup.
+After you have started a project, you are redirected to the project dashboard and you will first be asked to initialize the setup.

 1. Open ASReview LAB.
 2. Start a new project.